 In the end stage of COPD, lung functionality has reduced to 30% or lower, and oxygen therapy will be required.
 Basic activities of daily living become daunting or impossible to perform without exhaustion and breathlessness.
 The health care provider will want to keep a close eye on the senior in this stage, adapting the treatment plan to help the person maintain the highest possible quality of life.
 Activities such as tai chi or yoga might be encouraged to help the individual stay as active as possible while remaining comfortable.

 One of the top recommended ways to help seniors with COPD, and the families who care for them, is by partnering with a professional home care agency, such as Hearts at Home.
-Providers of high quality respite care Kansas City families need, our care team is highly skilled and experienced in helping those with COPD by:
+Providers of high quality home health care in Kansas City families need, our care team is highly skilled and experienced in helping those with COPD by:

 - Preparing healthy meals as per any dietary restrictions